-S&P Global Ratings has assigned a rating of AA+ to the Bonds.
-Such rating only reflects the rating agency's views and is subject to revision or withdrawal, which could affect the market price of the Bonds.
+S&P Global Ratings and Moody's Investors Service have assigned ratings of AA+ and Aa2, respectively, to the Bonds.
+The ratings only reflect the respective rating agency's views and are subject to revision or withdrawal, which could affect the market price of the Bonds.